-There are 6 characters each with different attributes, such as better speed on their snowmobiles or they are better at tricks.
-You can performs many different tricks and use them together in combos.
-The tracks have lots of shortcuts and branching paths so players can take alternative routes.
+DescriptionSled Storm is a racing game involving racing a snowmobile around fourteen tracks.
+Race on mountain tracks or in the snowcross, the game's version of a motocross.
+There are six characters each with different attributes, such as better speed on their snowmobiles or higher success rate at tricks.
+It is possible to perform many different tricks and use them together in combos.
+The tracks have many shortcuts and branching paths, allowing players to take alternative routes.
+Cash can be earned from victories and spent on upgrading the sled.

 Part of the Following Groups